udos86/ng-dynamic-forms/README.md

 ## UI Libraries

-ng2 Dynamic Forms is built to provide support for a variety of common ui libraries.
+ng2 Dynamic Forms is built to provide solid yet unobtrusive support for a variety of common ui libraries.
 You can instantly plug in your favorite controls by installing the appropriate package and it's peer dependencies from npm:
 ```
 npm install @ng2-dynamic-forms/ui-<library-name> --save